Beaglefoot/fcc-geo-map/README.md

 * I can tell the relative size of the meteorite, just by looking at the way it's represented on the map.
 * I can mouse over the meteorite's data point for additional data.

-Additinally you can rotate, zoom and drag the globe as well as filter meteorite strikes by years.
+Additionally you can rotate, zoom and drag the globe as well as filter meteorite strikes by years.